mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 “Connections don’t just go away when people move.
 They’re there, but it’s different being far away.
 It’s a time to connect with other people who are around you.”
 She then asked, “Michael, do you like me?”

 That word again.
-“Define ‘like.’”
+“Define 'like.’”

 "Oh.
 My.
 Goodness.
 Okuda, you know EXACTLY what I mean."